knative/serving/docs/project-checklist.md

 ## Blockers to making project public

-The following tasks that must be completed prior to making repository public.
+The tasks we would like to complete prior to making repository public, are:

 - [x] Migrate code to github.com/elafros organization
 - [ ] Set up billing for Slack, Github, etc.